While waiting in line at Starbucks, you scroll through Instagram. A pair of boots catches your eye.

 From the detailed product view, tapping “Shop Now” will take the consumer to the website’s product page, where they can purchase the product.

-What This Means for Third-Party Tools and Influencers
+What The Button Means for Third-Party Tools and Influencers

 Before shoppable posts was introduced, any merchant that wanted to offer their customers product information had to use a third-party tool like Like2Buy or Have2Have.It to link their posts to a product or store.
 Now that Instagram is connecting directly to e-commerce platforms and brands’ websites, those third-party providers may start to get edged out.
 Brands that are not yet approved for shoppable posts will still need those add-on tools, but it seems that the native shopping experience Instagram is slowly rolling out will continue to take over.